danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 Claude cross-referenced all of this against the SR&ED eligibility framework and produced a document structured around the program's eligibility criteria.
 It even pulled relevant open source issue threads from the search gem's GitHub repository to demonstrate that the performance limitations were acknowledged but unresolved.

-What would have been days of archaeological work — re-reading old commits, reconstructing the timeline of what I tried and why, translating it into SR&ED language — became an afternoon of reviewing and validating what the AI assistant produced.
+The archaeological work — re-reading old commits, reconstructing the timeline of what I tried and why, translating it into SR&ED language — was handled by the assistant.
+My job was reviewing and validating what it produced.

 ## Beyond Code Generation